SwayKh/dotfiles/README.md

 ## Dependencies

-Dependencies for LF Preview script
+Dependencies for LF Preview script or Yazi preview

 ```
 bat